-□ 1.
-Temporarily take the receiver part way out of the fuselage just enough so you can hold it in your fingers.
-Connect the elevator, throttle and rudder servo wires to the receiver according to the labels on the end of each wire.
-The wire labelled "2" is the elevator and goes to the receptacle in the receiver labeled "2."
-"3" is the electronic speed control (ESC) for channel 3 (throttle), and "4" is the rudder.
+☐ 1.
+Connect the elevator, throttle and rudder servo wires to the receiver (not included) according to the labels on the end of each wire.
+The wire labelled "2" goes to the elevator in the receiver.
+The wire labelled "3" is the electronic speed control (ESC) for throttle, and "4" is the rudder.
 Note that the black wire in each connector goes forward.

-\Box 2.
-Temporarily replace the receiver into its molded-in cubby in the fuselage (but don't remove the backing from the adhesive foam tape on the back of the receiver yet-there will be more wires to connect later when mounting the wing).
+□ 2.
+Place a 1" [25.4mm] patch of double-sided adhesive foam tape (not included) on the bottom of the receiver.
+Temporarily place the receiver into its molded-in cubby in the fuselage (but don't remove the backing from the adhesive foam tape on the back of the receiver yet-there will be more wires to connect later when mounting the wing).